emencia/cmsplugin-blocks/README.rst

 Emencia DjangoCMS blocks
 ========================

-A serie of `DjangoCMS`_ plugin to collect common content blocks to use in CMS pages.

-**This is Alpha stage, it may break in future, things can disappear, etc..**.
+**This is Beta stage, it may break in future, things can disappear, etc..**.
 You are advised.

 Requires
 ********